Wi-Fi 6 vs 5G: Technology and Use Cases Comparison

 It's known that 5G networks will provide 50x more speed, 10x less latency, and 1,000x more capacity than its predecessor 4G/LTE, delivering faster connectivity for better user experiences.
 Wi-Fi 6, the 6th generation of Wi-Fi technology with a theoretical bandwidth of 9.6Gbps, provides higher speed, larger capacity, better efficiency, wider coverage, lower power consumption, smarter management, and more devices to serve simultaneously.
 Both 5G and Wi-Fi 6 are the latest versions of their respective technologies.
 What are their similarities and differences?
 And what about the applications of 5G and Wi-Fi 6?
 An in-depth analysis of Wi-Fi 6 vs 5G will be unfolded.

-Features Inherent in Wi-Fi 6 vs 5G
+Technology comparison Wi-Fi 6 vs 5G

 2.4 GHz and 5 GHz are the two frequency bands that Wi-Fi 6 carries.
 2.4 GHz band is used as a wireless frequency commonly but with high interference.
 5 GHz Wi-Fi frequency band is faster in speed and better in anti-interference.
 Due to the higher frequency nature, its transmission distance is shorter.
 With the permits of more frequency bands, Wi-Fi 6 can be extensively developed in the future.